Dental Assistant Schools

 - Flexible working options: The chance to work part-time is an advantage for many, especially those with families or other interests.

 - Rewarding role: It can be gratifying to help people improve or maintain their oral health because it often has a significant impact on their overall well-being.

 - The top 10 percent earn $59,540 or more.

 Typical hourly wages in private dental practices vary widely from state to state and can be as much as $25.00.
 This disparity is due, in large part, to differences in the cost of living.
 Employee benefits like paid vacation and health insurance also vary from employer to employer, but are typically offered only to those who work full time.

 As a dental assistant, you are likely to receive the best wages if you work in a specialty practice or have the education and certification to perform expanded functions within your state.

 Job Outlook for Dental Assistants Over the Next 10 Years

 When it comes to this field, the outlook is bright.
 Dental assisting is one of the quickest-growing occupations in America.
-Employment is expected to increase by 7 percent between 2019 and 2029.
+Employment is expected to increase by eight percent from 2021 to 2031.*

 The career outlook will continue to be excellent for a variety of reasons.
 America's population continues to grow, older people are retaining their teeth longer, there is an increasing focus on preventive dental care, and new dentists (who are replacing retiring ones) are more likely than their predecessors to hire dental assistants with an education.